TurakhiaLab/metaWEPP/README.md

 **Step 5:**  Analyze Results.

-All results can be found in the `WEPP/results/sars_cov_2` directory.
-This accession name is mapped to SARS-CoV-2, so analysis for this example is done on SARS-CoV-2.
+The classification distribuction can be found in "results/sars_cov_2/classification_proportions.png".
+All WEPP results can be found in the `WEPP/results/sars_cov_2` directory.

 ### <a name="real-world"></a> Example - 2: Real World Data

-This example will take our own metagenomic wastewater reads and use them as input for our analysis, running on our RSVA dataset.
+This example will take our own metagenomic wastewater reads and use them as input FQ file for the pipeline running on a RSVA dataset.

 **Step 1:** Download the RSVA MAT and Reference FASTA File
 ```